CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 - Configured the facilities you want to collect and their severities for the Syslog connector

 ### You have successfully completed this lab!

+By completing this lab **Secure Windows Servers with Azure Arc & Microsoft Defender**, you gained hands-on experience in strengthening hybrid cloud environments using Microsoft security and monitoring tools.
+You began by onboarding on-premises Windows Servers to Azure Arc, enabling centralized governance and management across hybrid infrastructures.
+You then configured Microsoft Defender for Cloud to monitor workloads, assess compliance, and mitigate threats through actionable security alerts.
+Moving further, you connected Windows and Linux machines to Microsoft Sentinel using data connectors such as CEF and Syslog, integrating diverse log sources for advanced threat detection and response.
+Through this process, you built a unified security architecture that leverages AI-driven intelligence, automated incident handling, and comprehensive visibility to safeguard both on-premises and cloud resources.